cocotb/cocotb/docs/source/pytest_plugin.rst

    Cocotb runners are treated by the plugin as test functions and they will be reported in pytest collect and test summary info.
    This will allow to report compilation/elaboration of HDL design and simulation runtimes.

-The second part of the :py:mod:`cocotb_tools.pytest.plugin` is performed within the simulator process.
+The second part of the :py:mod:`cocotb_tools._pytest.plugin` is performed within the simulator process.
 It will:

 * Identify and mark test function as cocotb test.
 * Collect **only** cocotb tests.